 Tomb Figurine of a Storyteller

-The gold jewelry exquisitely features a surrealist head of horse with deer’s antlers, with tree leaves growing on them.
-Used as hair accessories, the leaves will sway along with the movement of women, thus this kind of jewelry has a beautiful Chinese name – “Bu Yao” (meaning “sway with steps”).
+The gold jewellery exquisitely features a surrealist head of horse with deer’s antlers, with tree leaves growing on them.
+Used as hair accessories, the leaves will sway along with the movement of women, thus this kind of jewellery has a beautiful Chinese name – “Bu Yao” (meaning “sway with steps”).
 The “Bu Yao” first appeared in literature from the Warring States period, and became popular in Wei, Jin and Northern and Southern dynasties period.

 Polychrome Glazed Tomb Figurine of a Troupe of Musicians on a Camel

 The figurine made of kaolin is believed to be the highest level of the art of Sancai, the polychrome pottery painting art in Tang Dynasty (AD 618-907).
 What’s also special about the artefact is its depiction of a musical troupe with both Chinese and foreign members, who were from countries west of China.